Fewer False Failures: Introducing DOM-Level Element Matching

 After launching and gathering feedback, we're ready to move forward.
 I explored several ideas and created interactive prototypes for testing.

-With the old model, you selected one matching method, and if a match wasn't found, the test would fail immediately.
+The old model was binary, pick a matching method, and if a match wasn't found, the test fails.

 03 — Final design